Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

      Show use of this method -->

 #### Escape processing
-We have seen first line terminators are interpreted, then next step is white space removal and at the end escape processing.
-When we use \n in text block content, it will not be modified by initial 2 steps and will be interpreted at end.
+We have seen first line terminators are interpreted, then the next step is white space removal and at the end escape processing.
+When we use \n in text block content, it will not be modified by the initial 2 steps and will be interpreted at the end.

-Let's learn different language features in escape processing via following code example.
+Let's learn different language features in escape processing via the following code example.

 ```
 private static void printEscapeProcessing() {